Rome wasn’t built in a day, and neither is a fantastic website.

 The type of products and services you offer or what content you are producing can dictate how you actually place that information on the page.
 For example, if you have photos of a particular project, you may want the layout of that page to be a grid.
 If you have an e-commerce site, then boxes may be the best option to lay out your products because it makes the information easy to read and follow.

-It’s a great idea to collaborate with your employees and web designer to narrow down what layout works best for your business.
+It’s a great idea to collaborate with your employees and web design team to narrow down what layout works best for your business, rather than jumping the gun and having to do a website redesign later on.

 In order to be a successful business in today’s economy, you have to develop your brand in such a way that resonates with your target audience.
 Then, you have to convey this message on your website.
 You don’t want to just tell people what products or services you sell, but rather what your company’s philosophy and core values are as well the benefits they can gain from choosing your company.